einsteinpy/einsteinpy/docs/source/api/symbolic/christoffel.rst

 ==========================

-This module contains the class for obtaining Christoffel Symbols related to a Metric belonging to any arbitary space-time symbolically:
+This module contains the class for obtaining Christoffel Symbols related to a Metric belonging to any arbitrary space-time symbolically:

 .. automodule:: einsteinpy.symbolic.christoffel
     :members: